helenmurugan/heritage-housing-issues/README.md

     * [Acknowledgements](#acknowledgements)

 ## Introduction
-Heritage Housing Issues utilises conventional data analysis techniques and machine learning to answer a clients business requirements relating to property sales in Ames, Iowa, USA.
+Heritage Housing Issues utilises conventional data analysis techniques and machine learning to answer a client's business requirements, relating to property sales in Ames, Iowa, USA.
 It includes a comprehensive data correlation study aimed at visualising the relationship between house attributes and property sale price.
 The project also features a machine learning model that enables the client and other users to predict property sale prices based on various house attributes, through a dedicated web application.
 The project utilizes a Kaggle real estate dataset as its input.
 This dataset provides comprehensive data on house attributes and sale price in order to accurately answer a real-world business requirement.

 Heritage Housing Issues is the fifth and final portfolio project for a Code Institute Diploma in Full Stack Software Development with Predictive Analytics specialisation.